dannweeeee/notaite/README.md

 <br />
 **Visit the Deployed Vercel Website at:** https://notaite-by-dann.vercel.app/
 <br />
-**NOTE:** DM me on Twitter/X: @dannweeeee to reactivate the AI Feature
+**NOTE:** DM me on Twitter/X @dannweeeee to reactivate the AI Feature

 ## Features

 - **AI-Generated Thumbnails**: Enhance the visual appeal of notebooks with DALL·E, an AI model that generates thumbnails based on notebook titles.

-- **Auto-Completion with OpenAI**: Experience efficient notebook writing with OpenAI's auto complete assistance.
+- **Auto-Completion with OpenAI**: Experience efficient notebook writing with OpenAI's auto-complete assistance.
 Press `Shift + A` to leverage AI-powered auto-completion suggestions.

 - **Vercel AI SDK Integration**: Optimise deployment and hosting with the Vercel AI SDK.